hutcber/CARF.github.io/index.md

         font-size: smaller;
     }
 </style>
-<div style="text-align: center;">Listing 1: Prompt for Counterfactual Reasoning, We need to input the example from the previous attempt and the failed plan.</div>
+<div style="text-align: center;">Listing 1: Prompt for Counterfactual Reasoning, we need to input the example from the previous attempt and the failed plan.</div>
 <div class="textbox">
     <p class="smaller-font">
     <pre>